hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### These representations are not exaustive...

 Ideally we want to input the more abundant and easily available data representation such as ordinary images and be able to infer/reconstruct the most a maior quantidade possível of scene/object properties such as it's geometry, topology, appearance and so on, in a useful and standard representation for new media applications.

+## Change of paradigm: AI Graphics

+The convolutional network model

+We have a changed to a data driven paradigm in which our models are estimated from data.

+shows 2 things
+- change of paradigm
+- application of classical ideias still holds

 # TOOLs